medavox/distribackup/docs/report/report.md

 DropBox is useful for keeping files synced across multiple machines; but by using their service, DropBox can stake a claim to your data.

-* Their encryption model is not published, has been proven to be unsecure in the past[^dropbox-secpaper]
+* Their encryption model is not published, and has been proven to be unsecure in the past[^dropbox-secpaper]
 * They have repeatedly leaked sensitive data, only remedying the problem after being notified by third parties[^dropbox-security1] [^dropbox-security2] [^dropbox-leak]
 * Data may be used for undisclosed purposes
 * You can't be sure they've really deleted something[^dropbox-hoard]